haxetink/tink_state/README.md

 }
 ```

 So a transform really just maps values of type `T` to values of type `R` and a plain `T->R` function will do.
 There is however a way to "lift" so called *naive* transforms as needed.
 What that means that a function that assumes a plain `T` will be automatically wrapped into a transform that can accept `Promised<T>`.
-This way you don't have to deal with errors or loading states but can operate on the actual values directly.
+This way you don't have to deal with errors or loading states but can operate on the actual values directly, while errors nicely propagate out of band.

-Transforms are used in both `map` and `mapAsync`, the former being very much like the simple version in the introduction and the latter just being an asynchronous version to prevent winding up with `Observable<Promise<R>>` but get `Observable<Promised<R>>` instead.
+Transforms are used in both `map` and `mapAsync`, the former being very much like the simple version in the introduction and the latter just being an asynchronous version to once again obtain `Observable<Promised<R>>` rather than `Observable<Promise<R>>`.

 Suppose we have a translation service: